flatpak/flatpak-docs/docs/electron.rst

 .. note::

-  Native Wayland support in Electron is experimental and often unstable.
+  Native Wayland support in Electron is still experimental and often unstable.
   It is advised to stick with the X11/Xwayland configuration above as the default.

 To make native Wayland the `default` for users, ``--socket=fallback-x11`` and ``--socket=wayland`` must be used in the manifest.